amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 - **Sprint planning:** before each sprint, review and update the RAID log to ensure any new items are captured and addressed
 - **Daily standups:** briefly mention any critical RAID updates that might impact daily work to keep the team informed
 - **Sprint reviews / Retrospectives:** at the end of each sprint, review the RAID log to discuss what was resolved, what new items were added, and what ongoing items need further attention
-- **ad hoc reporting:** anytime a significant RAID item emerges, update the RAID log and communicate it to the team promptly to mitigate impacts
+- **Ad hoc reporting:** anytime a significant RAID item emerges, update the RAID log and communicate it to the team promptly to mitigate impacts

 ## What to Report